Loading Events

 Nursing

-Our Nursing program is designed to prepare students for clinical practice as nurses at the intersection of community health and social justice.
+Our Nursing Program is designed to prepare students for clinical practice as nurses at the intersection of community health and social justice.
 Faculty will highlight the unique advantages of Wheaton’s program and provide a glimpse into our state-of-the-art simulation center and labs.

-- Colette Dieujuste, Dean of Nursing
+• Colette Dieujuste, Dean of Nursing and Associate Professor

-Diana Davis Spencer Discovery Center, Room 3328 (23)
+Diana Davis Spencer Discovery Center, Room 3332 (23)

 Physics, Math and Computer Science

-Explore our programs in physics, astronomy and geology, engineering, mathematics, and computer science.
+Explore our programs in Physics, Astronomy and Geology, Engineering, Mathematics, and Computer Science.
 Faculty will discuss the many rich opportunities to get involved in research both on and off campus.

-- Mike Gousie, Professor of Computer Science
+• Mark LeBlanc, Professor of Computer Science

 The Wheaton Experience Breakout Sessions